polyledger/connect/server/README.md

 2. Add the new coin fields to `PriceAdmin` `./api/admin.py` to make them viewable in the admin app
 3. Add the coin symbol to `SUPPORTED_COINS` in `./api/tasks.py`
 4. Ensure a 300x300 PNG image with a transparent background exists in `polyledger/client/src/assets/img/coins` (don't forget to run the build in production)
-5. Create the new coin in the admin app (symbol, name, and slug)
+5. Create the new coin in the admin app (symbol and name)
 6. Run the `fill_daily_historical_prices` task in `./api/tasks.py`

 ### Admin app